 A serving of shrimp is usually roughly ½ pound per person.

-What is the safest way to defrost shrimp or prawns?
+What is the safest way to defrost shrimp?

 How to peel prawns or shrimp